-Quality first teaching by well-trained teachers and inclusive practice, which meets the needs and improves the progress of all children, is at the heart of our strategy.
+Quality first teaching by well-trained teachers and inclusive practice which meets the needs of all children is at the heart of our strategy.
 We will maximise every opportunity to develop language and comprehension skills across the curriculum and ensure that pupils receive the correct level of challenge, including those who are more able.